andygeiss/ecs/README.md

 A game engine usually processes different types of components that represent information about the game world itself.
-A component only represents the data, and the systems are there to implement the behavior or game logic and change these components.Entities are simply a composition of components that provide a scalable data-oriented architecture.
+A component only represents the data, and the systems are there to implement the behavior or game logic and change these components.
+Entities are simply a composition of components that provide a scalable data-oriented architecture.

 A component needs to implement the methods defined by the interface